-There are over 400 large commercial quarries operating throughout Ireland.
+There are approximately 350 large commercial quarries operating throughout Ireland.
 There are two main types – rock quarries and sand and gravel pit quarries.

 Rock quarries are usually deep quarries and are operated on several different levels or “benches”.
 The first production stage is usually a carefully controlled explosion that releases and breaks up the rock into large lumps.
 A large truck or conveyor then takes it to a powerful crusher where it is broken down into aggregates and separated into different sizes.